HomelikeBrick42/BrickEngine-2.0/README.md

 # BrickEngine
-This is a Game Engine that has a Renderer and Entitys
+This is a Game Engine that has a Renderer and Entities

 # TODO:
 - Add Physics